LCMC Health System

 LCMC Health System (formerly known as Louisiana Children's Medical Center) is a nonprofit network of healthcare providers in Southern Louisiana, based out of New Orleans.
 Members include academic centers, acute care facilities, and research hospitals.
-LCMC Health's mission is to provide health, care, and education beyond extraordinary.
 LCMC Health, along with Ochsner, dominate the Louisiana health and hospital space.

 Along with their 6 hospitals and physicians offices, LCMC Health operates a network of urgent care centers across the greater New Orleans area.